vmware-tanzu/tanzu-dev-portal/content/guides/tanzu-labs-engineer-faq/index.md

 If the stories in your backlog conform to the [definition of stories in this FAQ](#stories), and your team only commits implementations of the stories once the product manager, designers, and engineers agree the implementation completes the story, then you'll never have half-implemented features in the build.

 A pair can run tests to determine if all the features in their copy of the code works correctly.
 On a large team, there are many pairs working in parallel.
 This results in the codebase simultaneously existing in multiple states where the tests might be passing on one pairing station, but failing on another.
-The team needs a single source of truth to point to in order to answer the question "Does it work?".
-If the CI build is green, it works.
-You can ship the software.
-Now the product manager has to decide if the team should ship the software.
+The team needs a single source of truth to point to in order to answer the question, "Does it work?".
+If the CI build is Green, it worksNow, the product manager has to decide if the team should ship the software.

 Of course, there are all kinds of other benefits to CI.
 [To paraphrase Martin Fowler](https://www.martinfowler.com/articles/continuousIntegration.html), CI reduces risk by letting you know what works and what does not work at all times.
 It drastically raises awareness of bugs, allowing you to find and remove them quickly, and without fuss.
 As a result, projects that continuously integrate generally have fewer bugs.
 Of course, this is all predicated on the quality of your automated test suite.